Rayquaza01/changelogger/README.md

  * Max (number) - Max number of changelogs to store at once.
  * Ignore updates without changelogs (True or False) - Should updates with no changelogs be ignored?

+The colorscheme will be automatically set (light or dark) based on your operating system's colorscheme setting.

 Permissions:
  * management - required to detect when any extension updates
  * storage - required to save changelogs
  * notifications - required to notify user when any extension updates
- * https://addons.mozilla.org/api/v3/addons/addon/\* - required to fetch changelog from addons.mozilla.org API
+ * https://addons.mozilla.org/api/v4/addons/addon/\* - required to fetch changelog from addons.mozilla.org API

 ## What counts as an update?
 Changelogger triggers when an extension is installed or updated.
 It then checks if the installed version is the latest version on addons.mozilla.org.